 Configure and consume a dataflow

 With dataflows, you can unify data from multiple sources and prepare that unified data for modeling.
 Whenever you create a dataflow, you're prompted to refresh the data for the dataflow.
-Refreshing a dataflow is required before it can be consumed in a dataset inside Power BI Desktop, or referenced as a linked or computed entity.
+Refreshing a dataflow is required before it can be consumed in a dataset inside Power BI Desktop, or referenced as a linked or computed table.

 Configuring a dataflow